-To be presented during Block 4 of the course.
+To be presented at a date TBC around block 4 of the course.

-A 20-minute presentation on the work with the child/young person and the adults and systems engaged by utilising the progress detailed on the wallpaper work - this presentation will be in groups and is subject to assessment.
+A 20-minute presentation on the work with the child/young person and the adults and systems engaged by utilising the progress detailed on the wallpaper work - this presentation will be in groups (a minimum 3 participants) and is subject to assessment.
 There is also allowance for 10 minutes following the presentation for questions from the group and assessors.

-Case study (2000 words)
+Case study (2500 words)